-I was going to restrict my manufactured spending activities posts to monthly summaries, but I think what happened this week is worth sharing.
+I was going to restrict my manufactured spending activities posts to monthly summaries.
+BUT, I think what happened this week is worth sharing.
 This past weekend, I went to one of my regular Walmart stores.
-This is the only location where I’ve been able to split payments on bill pay and they always allowed me to buy $10,000 worth of money orders in five transactions.
+This is the only location where I’ve been able to split payments on bill pay.
+Plus, they always allowed me to buy $10,000 worth of money orders in five transactions.
 When I came back from Europe, I was told that I could no longer buy money orders in multiple transactions.
 It would all have to be on one receipt, which meant I was limited to $2,000 per day.
 No problem – as long as I still had bill pay as a liquidation option, it was fine.

-I went to this location to pay my Discover credit card bill this weekend, a man popped up out of nowhere and asked if he could see the credit card and ID.
-He told me he was from Asset Protection and the cashier confirmed it, so I let him look at the card, which had my mom’s name on it.
-He then told me that I was not allowed to make payments on a credit card that wasn’t mine.
+I went to this location to pay my Discover credit card bill this weekend.
+A man popped up out of nowhere and asked if he could see the credit card and ID.
+He told me he was from Asset Protection.
+The cashier confirmed it, so I let him look at the card, which had my mom’s name on it.
+He told me I was not allowed to make payments on someone else’s credit card.
 I couldn’t see how this transaction could be seen as fraud-related, but I let it go after reasoning with him didn’t work.

 The cashier tells him I’m using gift cards, which he says is fine as long as my name is on them.
 Asset Protection Guy (APG) disappears while she processes my money orders.
 The line gets long at one point so I do what I always do – I step away and let her help the other customers to keep it moving.

 “Is it $10,000 or more?
-Because if it’s $10,000 and more, there’s a whole other form we gotta fill out.”
+Because if it’s $10,000 and more, there’s a whole other form we gotta fill out”.
 “It’s less than $10,000,” the cashier tells her.
 APG is just standing nearby, watching this unfold.
-Meanwhile, Olivia Benson starts going on and on about how people buy money orders, leave, then come back so they don’t have to fill out the proper paperwork.
-That had literally zero to do with me and she was pissing me off with her rudeness towards the cashier and making it seem like I was doing something wrong.
+Meanwhile, Olivia Benson starts going on about how people buy money orders during multiple visits to avoid filling out proper paperwork.
+That had literally zero to do with me.
+She was pissing me off with her rudeness towards the cashier and making it seem like I was doing something wrong.
 There were three other people in line behind me and they must have thought I was some kind of criminal based on this drama queen’s rant.

-She went on and on until I interrupted, “Excuse me.
-I didn’t leave and come back, and I’m not trying to circumvent any rules.
-I came in like I have many times before [the cashier interjects to confirm this], I buy money orders in one visit, always fill out the paperwork, and two of your managers have dealt with me on numerous occasions.
-They’ve never had an issue with this process and I don’t appreciate you insinuating that I’m somehow doing something dishonest here.”
 She slowed her roll and said, “I wasn’t saying you were doing it.
-I was telling her other people were doing it.”
-“Well it’s completely irrelevant to this situation here, so I don’t know why you feel the need to make a scene.
+I was telling her other people were doing it”.
+“Well it’s completely irrelevant to the situation here, so I don’t know why you feel the need to make a scene.
 I paid for the money orders and filled out the form.
 What’s the problem?”
-She paused and said, “I was just telling her what to watch out for.”
+She paused and said, “I was just telling her what to watch out for”.
 I took my receipt, turned to APG, and asked if I could speak to him for a moment.

-I’m sure after noticing me at two stores, he assumed I was up to something, so I wanted to clear the air.
+After noticing me at two stores, he probably assumed I was up to something.
+I wanted to clear the air.
 I told him I was aware that there is a lot of fraud around money order purchases, with criminals getting a hold of credit card numbers and all that.
 He nodded in agreement.
 I explained that me and a couple of other people who come to this store to buy money orders are part of a small community of people who do this for the frequent flyer miles.
 I gave him a general overview and answered some of his questions.
 He knew a bit about this hobby.
 We talked for a good half hour and I think we both came away from it with a better understanding of the situation.

 His concerns were mainly: